 Wazpacho AKA Watermelon Gazpacho

-Wazpacho AKA Watermelon Gazpacho is a summer twist on the cold Spanish soup that I first tasted decades ago.
+Wazpacho AKA Watermelon Gazpacho is a summer twist on the classic cold Spanish soup.
 This melon version is just as delicious and a nice change of pace on a hot day.

 My resourceful mom was able to get a recipe in the days before the Internet, probably at the Pitkin County Library.
 So once back home, we’d make homemade garlic croutons and chop veggies to garnish our bowl full of summer goodness.

 I still make my mom’s version, but my sister, Mary, shared this watermelon gazpacho recipe a few summers ago.
 As the heat and humidity seemed to soar into the 90’s, I decided it was a gazpacho kind of day.
 I made my own version of wazpacho which was tweaked from her recipe.

 Frequently Asked Questions

 Gazpacho is a cold, blended, raw vegetable soup that hails from the Andalusia region of Spain.
 The gazpacho I grew up eating was composed of tomatoes, tomato juice (not so traditional), green pepper, onion, cucumber, some red wine or sherry vinegar and olive oil.
 All of these were pureed and then served with a garnish of vegetables and homemade croutons.
 This is a pretty typical classic gazpacho recipes although some include stale bread.